Pago Pago, American Samoa

-Pago Pago (/ˈpɑːŋoʊˈpɑːŋoʊ/ or /ˈpɑːŋɡoʊˈpɑːŋɡoʊ/ PAHNG-goh-PAHNG-goh; Samoan: /sm/) is the capital of American Samoa.
+Pago Pago (Note: English: /ˈpɑːŋ(ɡ)oʊ ˈpɑːŋ(ɡ)oʊ/ PAHNG-(g)oh-_-PAHNG-(g)oh or /ˈpɑːɡoʊ ˈpɑːɡoʊ/ PAH-goh-_-PAH-goh, /sm/.) is the capital of American Samoa.
 It is in Maoputasi County on Tutuila, the main island of American Samoa.

 Pago Pago is home to one of the deepest natural harbors in the South Pacific Ocean, sheltered from wind and rough seas, and strategically located.
 The harbor is also one of the best protected in the South Pacific, which gives American Samoa a natural advantage because it makes landing fish for processing easier.
 Tourism, entertainment, food, and tuna canning are its main industries.
 As of 1993, Pago Pago was the world's fourth-largest tuna processor.
 In 2009, the total value of fish landed in Pago Pago—about $200,000,000 annually—is higher than in any other port in any U.S. state or territory.
 It is home to the largest tuna cannery in the world.

 Pago Pago is the main port of American Samoa.
 It is also home to the territorial government.
 The Greater Pago Pago Metropolitan Area encompasses some six villages strung together along Pago Pago Harbor.
 One of the villages is itself named Pago Pago, and in 2020, that village had a population of 3,000.
 The constituent villages are: Utulei, Fagatogo, Malaloa, Pago Pago, Satala and Atu'u.
 Fagatogo is the downtown area, referred to as "town", and is home to the territory's bicameral legislature (the Fono), police department, the Port of Pago Pago, and many shops and hotels.
 The executive government's seat, Government House, is in Utulei.

 In 2000, the Greater Pago Pago area was home to 8,000 residents; by 2010 the population had increased to 15,000.

 Rainmaker Mountain (Mount Pioa), located near Pago Pago, contributes to a weather pattern that results in the city having the highest annual rainfall of any harbor in the world.
 It stands protectively over the eastern side of Pago Pago, making the harbor one of the most sheltered deepwater anchorages in the Pacific Ocean.

 Historically, the strategic location of Pago Pago Bay played a direct role in the political separation of Western and Eastern Samoa.
 The initial reason that the U.S. was interested in Tutuila was its desire to use Pago Pago Harbor as a coaling station.
 The town has the distinction of being the southernmost U.S. capital, and the only one located in the Southern Hemisphere.